pingidentity/terraform-provider-pingfederate/docs/data-sources/oauth_client.md

 PS512 - RSASSA-PSS using SHA-512 and MGF1 padding with SHA-512
 A null value will represent the default algorithm which is RS256.
 RSASSA-PSS is only supported with SafeNet Luna, Thales nCipher or Java 11
+- `logo_url` (String) The location of the logo used on user-facing OAuth grant authorization and revocation pages.
 - `modification_date` (String) The time at which the client was last changed.
 This property is read only.
 - `name` (String) A descriptive name for the client instance.
 This name appears when the user is prompted for authorization.
 - `oidc_policy` (Attributes) Open ID Connect Policy settings.
 This is included in the message only when OIDC is enabled. (see [below for nested schema](#nestedatt--oidc_policy))